Report non-urgent BIND 9 issues.

-To report a non-security-related bug or request a feature in BIND, please navigate to our Gitlab instance and enter your issue there.
+To report a non-security-related bug or request a feature in BIND, please navigate to our GitLab instance and enter your issue there.
 You will have the option of marking your issue confidential, if necessary.
 You will need to create an account on GitLab, but you can link your credentials from another GitLab instance or social media account.
-Once you have logged your issue, you may follow up with us via email to email@example.com.
-We do not enable new issue creation via email because of the spam problem.
+Once you have logged your issue, you may follow up with us via email to firstname.lastname@example.org.
+We do not enable new issue creation via email because of spam problems.

 Reporting issues in Kea DHCP

 Kea has an open bug database in GitLab.
 Before opening a new issue, please look and see if someone has already logged the bug you wish to report.
 You may be able to add information to an existing report, or to find a workaround or updated status on the issue that impacts you.
 We also track feature requests in the issue tracker, so please submit feature requests there as well.
 Often it is helpful to first post these requirements on the kea-users mailing list to clarify whether there is already a way to accomplish what you need.

 ISC DHCP’s open bug database migrated to GitLab in March 2019.
 If you previously reported an issue, you may need to re-report it in GitLab.
 You are welcome to log feature requests, but at this point, we are unlikely to add new features to ISC DHCP because of the danger of introducing regression bugs.
 Often it is helpful to post your issue on the dhcp-users mailing list to clarify whether there is already a way to accomplish what you need.

 BIND 9, Kea DHCP, and ISC DHCP are open source software.
 Community support is available on our public mailing lists: bind-users, dhcp-users, and kea-users.
 We also provide expert professional support for our enterprise users via support subscriptions.
 Please contact us to find out more about purchasing a support contract and contributing to our development work.